coditory/sherlock-distributed-lock/DEVELOPMENT.md

 There are few ways for local testing:

 - Use one of the [sample subprojects](https://github.com/coditory/sherlock-distributed-lock/tree/main/examples).
   Samples projects require databases running on localhost.
-You can use docker compose file stored in `./scripts/docker` to start with `docker-compose up -d` all of the supported databases at once.
+You can use docker compose file stored in `./scripts/docker` to start with `docker-compose up -d` all the supported databases at once.
 - Publish library to maven local repository with `./gradlew publishToMavenLocal` and use it in any project via [`mavenLocal()`](https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:maven_local) repository